Giga Voxel Renderer¶

 SoGVRDebug

-- a debugging module that allows to change various internal settings of the renderer, make sure you do not use that module for production code, it is only for testing purposes and might change heavily over timeSoGVRDiagnosis
+- a debugging module that allows for changing various internal settings of the renderer; make sure you do not use that module for production code: it is only for testing purposes and might change heavily over timeSoGVRDiagnosis

-- a diagnosis module that gives various information strings on the current rendering state, only useful for debugging purposesSoGVRShaderDiagnosis
+- a diagnosis module that provides various information strings about the current rendering state; only useful for debugging purposesSoGVRShaderDiagnosis

 - a diagnosis module that shows the internal shaders and logsSoGVROptimizations

-- a module that allows to change the optimization settings of the renderer for renderer debugging or custom shaders
+- a module that allows for changing the optimization settings of the renderer for debugging or custom shaders

 Octree generation/loading¶

-The SoGVRVolumeRenderer, SoGVRTagVolume and SoGVRGradientVolume all have the possibility to load their image data from a so called GVRVolume base object.
-These GVRVolume objects can be created in-memory or written to disk and loaded with the GVRVolumeLoad module.
+all can load their image data from a so-called GVRVolume base object.
+These GVRVolume objects can be created in-memory or written to disk and loaded with the GVRVolumeLoad

 Available modules are: